-- 14.2.3.
-Where a completion certificate is submitted for a building where no warrant has been granted, the verifier should consult with the fire authority on those projects where consultation would have occurred if a warrant had been applied for.
-Once a completion certificate has been accepted this will be recorded in the building standards register held by the local authority. - 14.2.4.
-Where permission is given to occupy a building before the completion certificate is accepted the verifier should inform the fire authority for buildings where the work concerned has been subject to consultation. - 14.2.5.
-Where a verifier intends to impose continuing requirements on a completion certificate which relate to Section 2, Fire in the Technical Handbooks then the verifier should consult the fire authority to: - ensure that any continuing requirement does not duplicate or conflict with any fire legislation; and - make the fire authority aware of the continuing requirement (if imposed).
+14.2.3.
+Where a completion certificate is submitted for a building where no warrant has been granted, the verifier should consult with the SFRS on those projects where consultation would have occurred if a warrant had been applied for.
+Once a completion certificate has been accepted this will be recorded in the building standards register held by the local authority.

+14.2.4.
+Where permission is given to occupy a building before the completion certificate is accepted the verifier should inform the SFRS for buildings where the work concerned has been subject to consultation.

+14.2.5.
+Where a verifier intends to impose continuing requirements on a completion certificate which relate to section 2, Fire in the Technical Handbooks then the verifier should consult the SFRS to:

+- ensure that any continuing requirement does not duplicate or conflict with any fire legislation; and - make the SFRS aware of the continuing requirement (if imposed).